cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/snapshots.md

                              restored, the Manager will be automatically rebooted at the end of the execution.
 To avoid automatic reboot, use the flag `--no-reboot` (not recommended).
+* `--ignore-plugin-installation-failure` - If set, any plugin errors arising during snapshot restoration will be logged as warning and ignored instead of failing the restoration process
 * `--no-reboot` - Do not perform an automatic reboot to the Manager VM after restoring certificates a from snapshot (not recommended).
 Only relevant if the